 Synonyms: relativistic deflection of light

-For instance, it is this kind of electron degeneracy pressure that stabilizes a white dwarf, preventing further collapse.
+It is this kind of electron degeneracy pressure that, for instance, stabilizes a white dwarf, preventing further collapse.

 In a stricter sense synonymous with “mass density”: The average density of matter in a region of space is the total mass of all matter contained in that region, divided by the region’s volume.